 Baseline the Security Before Migration

 Many businesses operate a security architecture developed around isolated security devices, inconsistent application of security policies, and decentralized management of security strategies.
 The migration project aggravates the situation since companies opting to transfer their applications and data deploy tools to secure both in-house and remote environments.
 In such circumstances, an enterprise will need to control the security sprawl and implement a centralized security strategy by following these steps:

-- Review and understand the current security posture and its implications for the business goals
+- Please review and understand the current security posture and its implications for the business goals.

 - Determine if the organization has put in place appropriate policies and procedures for the present and proposed IT environments